-It can be very concerning when your employer changes your working hours.
-This might be a change to your start or finish times, the days you are expected to work, or an increase or decrease to working hours.
+It can be very stressful when your employer changes your working hours.
+You might be wondering if you have to work more than your contracted hours?
+Perhaps you are worried about changes to start and finish times, or working days?

 What Are Your Rights When Working Hours Are Changed?

-When confronted with a change to working hours, many workers want to know if their employer is allowed to make the changes.
-There are a number of things to consider when you find yourself in this situation.
+When confronted with a change to working hours, many employees want to know if their employer or manager is allowed to make the changes to their work schedule.
+There are a number of things to look at when you find yourself in this situation.

-- You should have been provided with a copy of your contract at the point when you first signed it (started your employment).
+- You should have been provided with a copy of your contract at the point when you started your job.

 - If you were not provided with a copy, ask for one.